 Space exploration is an expensive and dangerous venture.
 Sending human astronauts into space assure that the world pays attention to the mission which helps with acceptance for public funding.
 However an accident that results in a human death could set the space program back decades.
-This is the reality that companies like Space-X must deal with.
+This is the reality that companies like Space-X

 When it comes to satellites for communication, observation ( spying?) or scientific discover there new options that are very economical and relativity safe to use.
 What I am talking about here are cube-sat or very small satellites packaged with artificial intelligence and sensors specific to the mission.
 These very small packages can be very targeted to a single purpose which allows them to stay small and inexpensive.
 Launching sat-cubes could be done with a standard payload rocket loaded with hundreds of small satellites.

 Today these cube-sat are perfect for science.
 It is what will come in the future that we need to think about.
 Consider for a moment, thousands of hunter-seeker sat-cubes armed with high powered lasers capable of destroying other satellites.
 If they are given the ability to be autonomous using artificial intelligence these swarms of sat-cube weapons could change space to a battlefield loaded with the equivalent of land mines. – Food for thought right?